 She's also provided expert analysis and commentary for BBC One for the State Opening of Parliament, the Queen's loyal address to Parliament, the Diamond Jubilee, the 60th anniversary of the Coronation and the Royal Wedding.
 She covered the Olympic Opening Ceremony for BBC World News.
 She has appeared on nearly every major international channel discussing British news - including NBC, ZDF and BBC Persia.
 The Radio 4 Today Programme called her 'Historian Extraordinaire'.

 Kate has presented two Inside Out current affairs films.
 She also loves quiz shows and she's a regular on the BBC4 show, The Quizeum, hosted by Griff Rhys Jones - dubbed the 'human encyclopedia' by the show!
 Kate recently won Celebrity Mastermind, with Emily Bronté as her specialist subject.
 She also took part in BBC Two's The Great History Quiz: The Tudors.
 She's the historian on Frank Skinner's Radio 4 series, The Rest is History - called 'Professor search engine'!
-Kate also regularly appears on the new BBC Two quiz show, Insert Name Here, which is due to return for a second series at the end of 2016.
-Kate also appeared on the latest series of Would I Lie To You.
+Kate also regularly appears on the new BBC Two quiz show, Insert Name Here, which is now on it's third series.
+Kate has also appeared on BBC One's Would I Lie To You.

 Kate reviews the papers often on Sky News, BBC Breakfast and Radio 4 Broadcasting House.
 She's appeared often on BBC News, BBC Breakfast, Channel 4 News, ITV News, Channel 5 News and Good Morning Britain.

 She's presented two radio documentaries on The History of the Smile and author of Self Help, Samuel Smiles.
 She appears often on Radio 4 programmes including Today, Woman's Hour, PM, World at One and World Tonight and also on Radio 2 shows including as a historian on the Jeremy Vine and Chris Evans show.

 Kate is a NYT bestselling author of six historical books.
 Her biographies of Josephine Bonaparte is being made into a major TV series by Ecosse and her biography of Emma Hamilton is being made into a film.
 Kate's most recent book, Edge of the Fall, continues the trilogy about the De Witt family from 1914-1939.